Goodies

 Diminished chords

-1. How to use the diminished 7 chord
+how to use diminished 7 chords

 Guitar Chords level 11